Enterprise-CMCS/managed-care-review/docs/designPatterns.md

 VariableNames:

--   always caiptalize ID, so programID not programId
+-   always capitalize ID, so programID not programId

 ## Dependency Injection